dotnet/iot/src/devices/Sn74hc595/README.md

 ![shift-register](https://user-images.githubusercontent.com/2608468/84733283-ac3bca00-af52-11ea-8520-67c91a45c0f0.png)

 The [binding](Sn74hc595.cs) abstracts the interaction with the data register, the register clock and other shift register capabilities.
 The binding enables interaction via GPIO or SPI.
-The shift register is not exposed or advertised as an SPI device, however, the required protocol is  SPI compatible.

 The [SN74HC595 sample](samples/README.md) demonstrates how to use the shift register.
 The [generic shift register sample](../ShiftRegister/samples/README.md) is more extensive and is compatible with the SN74HC595.